International Yoga Teacher Celest Pereira shares her top four ways to fast-track your yoga teaching career.

 4. Be Bold with Your Goals

 It is very rare to meet someone that has a clear idea of what their ultimate vision is for their future.
 However, without this you will be confronted with a great deal of options that might not lead you to this destination.
 There is an inspiring quote that says, “build your own dreams, or someone else will hire you to build theirs”.
 Be laser focused on what your short and long term goals are and then refer back to these when faced with decisions.
 When I’m mentoring yoga teachers, they often come to me asking for advice when they’re unsure of what to do.
-The question I always ask them is, “What is your vision?”
+The question I always ask them is, “What is your vision for your yoga teaching career?”
 But very few people actually know how to answer this question.
 If you’re clear on this it will stream-line your every step!
 Be bold, aim for the stars and then let go of the outcome.
 Just enjoy the journey to whereever this magical pathway may lead.

 Learn with Celest Pereira and Kelly McHugh at the yoga teacher training and retreat in Portugal – Business and Beyond.